tjcarney89/swift-github-repo-search-lab-ios-0217/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/08vCCBNpQi0?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=08vCCBNpQi0">GitHub Search Demo</a></p>

-## Personal Access Tokens

-Most of the API interaction we've been doing so far has been authorized using client IDs and secrets, which lets API calls act on behalf of an **application**.
-For this lab, though, we're going to be searching, starring and unstarring Github repositories, which only makes sense if done on behalf of a **user**.
-In a few days, we'll see how to do this with OAuth.
-But for now, we're going to use a ​*personal access token*​ from Github's website.

-In the settings section of GitHub's website, go to "Personal access tokens" and then "Generate new token".
-Give the token some name (say, "FIS Labs" or something).
-You then need to specify the permissions you grant someone with this token.
-For this lab, granting just `public_repo` should be sufficient.

-Once you click "Generate token", you'll see your personal access token one time and one time only.
-Be sure to copy it before leaving the page.
-We're going to store it in a file in our project.

 ## Goal

-The goal is to search for repositories on GitHub and display the results in your tableview.
+The goal is to search for repositories on Github and display the results in your tableview.
 The user will tap a `UIBarButtonItem` such as `Search` to display a `UIAlertController` containing a `UITextField` prompting the user to enter a query.
-The controller should also include a `UIAlertAction` to initiate the search.
+The controller should include two `UIAlertAction`s - one to initiate the search and one to cancel (i.e. dismiss the `UIAlertController`).
 After the search is complete, the alert controller should be dismissed and the tableview should be reloaded with the search results.
-Use Alamofire instead of URLSession to make your network calls.
+Use `Alamofire` instead of `URLSession` to make your network calls.

 ## API Calls